 6.2 Describe specific problems facing marginalized groups in the various components of the criminal justice system.

 The Criminal Justice Program is designed to provide present and future criminal justice professionals with the educational background necessary to be successful in a criminal justice career, graduate school, or law school.
 Criminal justice majors at USC Upstate complete a course of study that includes general education, as well as the study of crime, offenders, courts, policing, corrections, and victims.
+Majors may also choose to specialize in crime analysis by completing the B.S. in Criminal Justice with a concentration in Crime Analysis.
 The program comprises both theory and application.

 Throughout the Upstate region, across South Carolina and beyond, graduates of the Criminal Justice program help bring safety and peace-of-mind to fellow citizens in a number of roles, including:

 - Federal, state, or local law enforcement

 - Probation/parole agencies